fictorial/PagedChooser/README.md

 # PagedChooser

-This is a cleanroom implementation of the chooser found in the help screens of the game "Monster Flip" for Cocos2D-iPhone.
+A Cocos2D-iPhone cleanroom implementation of the chooser found in the help screens of the game "Monster Flip".

+This is useful for help screens, level selectors, etc.

 Here is a [demo movie](http://dl.dropbox.com/u/4153528/PagedChooserDemo.mov).